You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 The Bottom Line

-You won’t catch every bias every time.
-Nobody does.
+You will not catch every bias every time.
+Nobody does.[7]
 But the simple act of knowing they exist changes the game.
 As Don Redelmeier, one of Kahneman and Tversky’s most devoted students, put it after reading their work for the first time: “What was so compelling is that the mistakes were predictable and systematic.
 They seemed ingrained in human nature.”

 Now you know the tricks.
 Your move.